Kathrin ten Hagen, Violinist

-Ms. Ten Hagen is also a passionate interpreter of modern and lesser known compositions.
-Next to the standard repertoire, she plays a broad range of contemporary works by composers such as Carter, Henze, Lutoslawski, Marschner, Stockhausen, Widmann, Yun and Zimmermann.
-In the Ruggiero Ricci Competition 2007 she received the modern music prize for the interpretation of “Etude IV” by Jörg Widmann.
+Contemporary music is a particular interest of Kathrin ten Hagen.
+Alongside the repertoire of the classical modernists, she plays a broad range of works written after 1970 by composers such as Henze, Lutoslawski, Marschner, Balassa, Suslin, Widmann, Yun and Zimmermann.
+In the Ruggiero Ricci Competition in 2007, she received a special prize for the interpretation of the contemporary work Etude IV by Jo rg Widmann.